 Key Takeaways

-It is critical to be prepared for your potential assignment in Kentucky, to assist you, we have provided everything you need to know about the state-specific NP scope of practice laws.
+To prepare for your potential assignment in Kentucky, we have provided everything you need to know.
+This includes information about the state-specific NP scope of practice laws.

-Access to NP care in California is reduced by state law.
+They have reduced practice authority because of state laws.
 Physicians and NPs must enter a collaborative agreement for one or more elements of NP practice.

 Medical Staff Membership: Restricted